cynthia-okoduwa/DevOps-projects/Project17.md

 ```

 ### STORAGE AND DATABASE
-The finial group of resources to create are the Elastic File System(EFS) and Relational Database Service(RDS).
+The final group of resources to create are the Elastic File System (EFS) and Relational Database Service (RDS).

-1. Create Elastic File System (EFS): In order to follow best practice in using EFS for file sharing, we need a KMS key.
+1. Create Elastic File System (EFS): to follow best practice in using EFS for file sharing, we need a KMS key.
 AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
-In order to create an EFS you need to create a KMS key.
+To create an EFS you need to create a KMS key.

-2. Crete a new file and name it `efs.tf` and paste the following in it.
-This would create the KMS key, EFS and the mount tragets for the the EFS:
+2. Create a new file and name it `efs.tf` and paste the following in it.
+This would create the KMS key, EFS and the mount targets for the the EFS:
 ```
 # create key from key management system
 resource "aws_kms_key" "ACS-kms" {